What is a Care Plan After Breast Cancer Treatment?

 • Recommendations for managing current side effects and what to do if new side effects appear

-• How to manage the emotions and concerns about surviving and cancer recurrence
+• How to manage the emotions and concerns about survivorship and cancer recurrence

 Now is the time to talk to your oncologist about a follow-up plan that you can also share with your primary care physician and/or your gynecologist.